dragonjump/yolo-basketball-shot-count-hotspot/README.md

 - **Combined Output:**
   - The script can overlay both the basketball region counting and the human segmentation mask on the same video output, so you can visualize both detections at once.

-## Usage

-- Place your video file in the `video/` directory.
-- For basketball shot counting, adjust the region coordinates in the script to match your hoop or area of interest.
-- If your video is black ball or not recognized, you need to train.
-See `training` folder.
-Otherwise, you may just run and download `yolo-11x.pt` or `yolo12px.pt`
-- For human segmentation, make sure you have the YOLO11 segmentation model (e.g., `yolo11x-seg.pt`).
-- Run the provided scripts (e.g., `segment_people_basketball.py`) to process your video and generate an output with both overlays.

 ## Requirements
 - Python 3.1+